cmerwin3/Adventure_Project/README.md

 - AWS(Lightsail, Route53)

 ## Game Play
 The game functions in two parts.
-The first is Script Mode which contains the dialog and naration of the story and where the player has the agency to select dialog options to continue the adventure.
+The first is Script Mode which contains the dialog and narration of the story and where the player has the agency to select dialog options to continue the adventure.
 The second is Combat Mode which uses the statistics of the player characters against the automated non-player characters and allowing the player to make tactical choices with some randomized elements.

 ## Architecture
 The core functionality is carried out by three layers
 1. UI (Javascript, HTML, CSS)
-    - A client with intuitive controls that use REST API to intiate actions with the server and display current game state
+    - A client with intuitive controls that use REST API to intitate actions with the server and display current game state.
 2. Python/Django
-    - Views handle the REST API requests and saves session data
+    - Views handle the REST API requests and save session data.
-    - Services handle the buisness logic for script progression and combat actions
+    - Services handle the business logic for script progression and combat actions.
-    - Models define the structures for the business entities (ie Game Data, Player Charactes, Non-Player Characters, Class Levels, Items, and Spells)
+    - Models define the structures for the business entities (ie Game Data, Player Charactes, Non-Player Characters, Class Levels, Items, and Spells).
 3. Database (SQLite)

 ## Storyboard
-    - Storage of multiple 'scripts' in JSON files
-    - JSON Schema used to enforce correct JSON Structure
+The Storyboard is composed of multiple 'scripts' as JSON files.
+JSON Schema is used to enforce correct JSON Structure.
+An example of a script file can be found [here](http://https://github.com/cmerwin3/Adventure_Project/blob/master/storyboard/town_script.json) .

 ## REST API
-The UI sends requets to the server to intiate actions with the server to get the game state.
+The UI sends requests to the server to intiate actions with the server to get the game state.
 Many of the REST API responses include the following domain objects:
 - script_id - Each step of the storyboard narration is defined as a "script" which includes a prompt and multiple responses for a user to select from.
 Each script is defined by a unique script_id
 - prompt - Dialog and/or narration of the current script.
-- responses - An array of the retort dialog and/or narration for the player to choose.
+- responses - An array of the retort dialog and/or narration for the player to choose from.
 - position_list - An array of character objects based on the current state of the game.
 There are always 4 player characters (PC) and 0-6 non-player characters (NPC).
 Each character object contains things like name, hit points, and other key data relevent to the buisness logic.
-- turn_order_list - Upon intiation of combat the server randomly determins the order in which each character object acts in each combat round.
-These numbers refer to the index of the position list.
+- turn_order_list - Upon intiation of combat the server randomly determines the order in which each character acts in each combat round.
+These numbers refer to the index into the position list.

 ### Script Mode
 **This URL loads the next requested script based on player dialog choice, upon load if no script is supplied the system will default to an introductory script.**
 ```
 HTTP GET: {domain}/script/{script_id}

 Success Response: HTTP 200 OK
 {
     “script_id”: "town.intro",
     "background" : "town_background.jpg",